Every new entrepreneur faces one common problem when trying to start a business.

 What type of entrepreneur should you be?
 Pretty simple.

-It depends on a number of factors.
-Top of which is your education, experience, network, and capital base.
+It depends on several factors.
+Your education, experience, network, and capital base are topping the list.

-A popular Chinese proverb says, “The best time to plant a tree was 20 years ago.
+A famous Chinese proverb says, “The best time to plant a tree was 20 years ago.
 The second best time is now.”